FAIR Standards Guide

 • A "certified" or "accredited" designation from a professional org typically requires USPAP compliance as a prerequisite.

-• Not all appraisers belong to professional organizations — but all credible appraisers should follow USPAP standards.
+• Not all appraisers belong to professional organizations, but credible appraisal work should still be standards-based.

 • FAIR does not credential appraisers directly but surfaces members who disclose standards alignment and fee transparency.